|LOST HOSPITALS OF LONDON|

 Cotswold Road, Sutton, Surrey SM2 5NF

 A Cottage Hospital for the area opened in 1899 in two semi-detached houses in Bushey Road, Sutton.
 The Hospital had six beds.

-In 1902 it moved to new premises, becoming known as Sutton Cottage Hospital.
+In 1902 it moved to new premises in Hill Road, becoming known as Sutton Cottage Hospital.
 It had 12 beds in four small wards and an administrative block.

 In 1930 a larger hospital was built on the corner of Chiltern and Cotswold Roads.
 It opened in 1931 as the Sutton and Cheam District Hospital.

 In 1939 the Hospital became the Sutton and Cheam General Hospital.
 During WW2 it had 130 beds as well as ten Emergency Medical Service beds for war casualties.